When it comes to extracting potash from the ground, companies have two options available: conventional underground mining and solution mining.

 Potash found at depth in sedimentary rocks is a prime candidate for solution mining as sedimentary rocks tend to collapse when they are dug too deep, and deep mine shafts are also prone to flooding due to the porosity of these rocks.
 That said, solution mining provides potash companies with a cost effective, and efficient way to process their resource with the added benefits of lower up-front capital cost and a shorter ramp-up time.

-The solution mining process
+The potash solution mining process

-Unlike conventional mining which involves moving tons of dirt to access a mineral resource, solution mining requires boring injection and recovery wells into the ground.
+Unlike conventional mining, which involves moving tons of dirt to access a mineral resource, solution mining requires boring injection and recovery wells into the ground.
 From there, a heated brine solution is injected into the deposit, which dissolves the potash salts.
 The dissolved salts are then pumped out of the cavern to the surface where the water is evaporated, either artificially or in solar evaporation ponds leaving behind salt and potash.

 After a company has successfully brought their potash minerals to the surface, and separated out the water, the process to the final product is the same for either conventional or solution mining.

-Which companies use solution mining?
+Which companies use potash solution mining?

 While many potash projects are able to be mined through conventional mining, there are quite a few projects that are mine via solution mining.

 As the world’s largest potash producer, Potash Corp has both conventional and solution mining projects.
 The company’s Patience Lake Mine was originally an underground operation, however, it was converted to a solution mine in 1998 after flooding hampered conventional mining operations.
+In September, it was announced that Potash Corp and Agrium (TSX:AGU) have agreed to combine in a merger of equals to create a “world-class integrated global supplier of crop inputs.”

 Western Potash is currently focusing on building a solution mine on the Milestone Property in southern Saskatchewan.
 The company announced in April that its wholly owned subsidiary, Milestone Potash, awarded the engineering services agreement to Amec Foster Wheeler for the next stage engineering of the Milestone Pilot plant project.